 Pastoral Care Approach

-Our pastoral care program has a focus on the development of life skills, on the values that underpin our College and community, and on the characteristics that our children will need to flourish both now and into their future.
+Our pastoral care program is centered on nurturing essential life skills, fostering the core values of our College and community, and cultivating the qualities necessary for our students to thrive in the present and the future.

 Transitioning into Wisdom

 There are key transition points for every school, and at Wisdom we ensure that children and parents are provided with the support and information they require to prepare for that next big step.